aem-vite/docs/docs/guide/front-end/vite/index.md

 ### Base path

 A `base` path is required to support static assets and dynamic imports as it will ensure that certain files are loaded from the correct AEM path.
+Refer to [static assets](../static-assets/) for further details.

 ### Specific build modes

-By default Vite runs its DevServer in **development** mode, but standard builds always run in **production** which is fine for non-AEM projects whereas AEM needs more control.
-The above configuration enables us to do things like the below.
+By default, Vite runs its DevServer in **development** mode.
+Standard builds always run in **production** which is generally fine but you may want more granular control of this which can be achieved using the following.

 ::: code-group